Aniekeme7/Massachusetts-General-Hospital-Analysis-Using-Power-BI/README.md

 - Do older patients experience longer hospital stays than younger patients?
 - Are healthcare costs increasing over the years?

 This analysis is important because it guides stakeholders to identify encounters and readmissions patterns, gaps in insurance coverage, and cost drivers.
-The insights uncovered drives a proactive response to reducing preventable readmissions, ensuring optimal resource utilization and ultimately, improving patient health outcomes.
+The insights uncovered drives a proactive response toreducing preventable readmissions, ensuring optimal resource utilization and ultimately, improving patient health outcomes.
 This project is designed to ensure that limited resources are well managed at controlled costs such that the quality of clinical care is not compromised.

 ## Project Description
 The project covers data cleaning, analysis, visualisation and recommendations to address the highlighted business questions.
 This analysis of healthcare data examines the relationship between records containing patients, insurance, procedures and encounters data.
 It features an interactive dashboard with 3 pages highlighting Patient Overview, Costs Analysis and Admissions Patterns.
 Insights and recommendations are also provided to guide stakeholders during decision-making.

 ## Project Aim
 To analyze hospital data to answer key business questions such as 30-day readmission rates, average cost by encounter class, insurance coverage gaps, length-of-stay patterns across age groups, and cost trends over time.
 To use uncovered insights as the basis of recommendations that improve patient care and support better resource utilization.

 ## About the data
+The dataset was sourced from Maven Analytics.
 The analysis was conducted using a healthcare dataset from Massachusetts General Hospital.
 The dataset comprises six tables, of which five were used for this analysis:

 Patients Table - It contains 20 columns and 974 rows with the key column being Patient ID